24 Handmade Craft Ideas from 2010: A Year of Free Crafts

 Aug 02, 2011

-I fill rectangle bags with field corn.
-These can be heated in the microwave - corn will not pop.
-The corn gives you a warm moist heat.
-You purchase the corn at a feed store.
-You can also put them in the freezer for a cold compress.
-In fact I store one in a zip lock in the freezer for just this purpose.
-I like the smell when they are heated but if you don't you can purchase different oils to sprinkle on the bag.
-I usually make them with a soft (comfortable) material but not too stretchy, more like a velvet, polar fleece or fake suede.
-Do not use a material with a deep nap since the corn puts off a moist heat the excess nap gets too damp.
-I've made well over 100 and give them as gifts all the time.
-Everyone can use some warm moist heat at sometime.
-Even kids like them and babies (but be sure not to get it too hot).
-One Christmas I made polar fleece blankets for all my grandchildren and I made a corn bag out of the same material - the kids loved it.
-Use a simple pillow pattern leaving one side open to add the corn (about 2/3 full), then sew up the last side - easy!
+I fill rectangle bags with field corn These can be heated in the microwave - corn will not pop The corn gives you a warm moist heat You purchase the corn at a feed store You can also put them in the freezer for a cold compress In fact I store one in a zip lock in the freezer for just this purpose I like the smell when they are heated but if you don't you can purchase different oils to sprinkle on the bag I usually make them with a soft comfortable material but not too stretchy more like a velvet polar fleece or fake suede Do not use a material with a deep nap since the corn puts off a moist heat the excess nap gets too damp I've made well over and give them as gifts all the time Everyone can use some warm moist heat at sometime…Read More Even kids like them and babies but be sure not to get it too hot One Christmas I made polar fleece blankets for all my grandchildren and I made a corn bag out of the same material - the kids loved it Use a simple pillow pattern leaving one side open to add the corn about full then sew up the last side - easy

 bellakitty 6173283